Guide: docker compose

 Docker Image Digest

-As explained earlier, sometimes we prefer to use docker image digest, if we need to rely on a specific version or if we want to easily rollback.
-While most of the configuration remains the same as in the previous example, this time the source will be dockerhub and we won’t test if an image already exists on DockerHub as we already ask DockerHub for the latest image available.
+As explained earlier, sometimes it’s preferable to use the docker image digest, if we need to rely on a specific version, or if we want to easily rollback.
+Most of the configuration remains the same as the previous example.
+This time the source is dockerhub and we don’t test if an image exists on DockerHub as we’re already asking DockerHub for the latest image.

 docker-compose.yaml